GDPR Compliance?

 There is nothing that connects the IP data to any other identifiable information about your visitors.

-To be fully GDPR compliant you need to update your Privacy Policy to inform your visitors that you are storing the IP information, The IP data is stored for a maximum of 30 days and is automatically purged.
+To be fully GDPR compliant you need to update your own Privacy Policy to inform your visitors that you are storing the IP information, The IP data is stored for a maximum of 30 days and is automatically purged.
 You only need to inform your visitors of this, you do not need to get their approval.

 Here is a suggestion of wording for your privacy policy page: